jstrimpel/morbo/README.md

-> Kittens give Morbo gas.
-In lighter news, the city of New New York is doomed.
+> That concludes the portion of the tour where you stay alive.